Toolbox

 Alternatives for Bloom?

-Two main distinction regarding the purpose for assessing students are often made: assessment for formative purposes and assessment for summative purposes.
+Two main distinctions regarding the purpose for assessing students are often made: assessment for formative purposes and assessment for summative purposes.
 In the image below the differences are indicated.

 It is important to realize that the distinction is about the purpose of assessment and not about the method used.
-A MC test can be used for a summative purpose; based on the score a student gets a grade for the course.
-A MC test can also be used during a course for a formative purpose; as a way to let the students check how much of the course they've already mastered and for the teacher to see whether extra attention is needed for some problem areas.
+A multiple choice (MC) test can be used for a summative purpose; based on the score a student gets a grade for the course.
+An MC test can also be used during a course for a formative purpose; to let the students check how much of the content they've already mastered and for the teacher to see whether extra attention is needed for some problem areas.

 How to choose a suitable assessment method?